A Day In The Life Of A Flight Attendant

-Aside from creating beauty content, you can find me 10,000 feet in the air traveling the world as a Flight Attendant.
+Aside from creating beauty content, you can find me 10,000 feet in the air traveling the world as a flight attendant.
 Every day isn't all glitz and glamour, but overall the benefits make everything worth it.
 To be completely transparent, there are bad days.
 You'll be away from your friends and family, customers aren't always nice, the days are long, and you're always on the go.
 On the flip side, no day is the same.
 I meet so many different people on a daily basis and I get to travel anywhere with whomever I want.
 The world is literally at my fingertips.

-One of my favorite things about being a flight attendant, besides the travel of course, is the flexibility.
+One of my favorite things about being a flight attendant, besides the travel, of course, is the flexibility.
 Some days start earlier and some days start when the rest of the world is ending theirs.
-I can choose what type of trips I want: if I want to go away for a few days, I can; if I want to come right back home, I can do that too.
+I can choose what type of trip I want: if I want to go away for a few days, I can; if I want to come right back home, I can do that too.
 I personally prefer three-day domestic trips.
-I like to see a couple places and then go home, but that can also change depending on what my plans are.
+I like to see a couple of places and then go home, but that can also change depending on what my plans are.
 To balance out my creative schedule with my work, sometimes it's necessary for me to go to work and come right back home.

 My schedule varies a lot so it's important that I make planning a priority.
 There's no such thing as a routine for me and I like it.
 I love knowing that every day is going to give me a new thrill and nothing ever becomes mundane.
 Today is one of those days, I decided to do something completely different, challenge myself, and make a little extra cash so I picked up an international trip to Amsterdam.
 Picking up a trip is as simple as checking our board to see what flights need to be staffed.
-I want to make more money so I'm looking for high-time (high hour trip because we get paid by the hour) and international because we get paid more for those flights.
+I want to make more money so I'm looking for high-time (high-hour trips because we get paid by the hour) and international because we get paid more for those flights.

 Now, follow me on my three-day work trip to Amsterdam.